 Man A is out drinking with some friends when Man B begins to taunt him.
-Man A eventually gets angry and decides to quiet Man B down by throwing a beer mug at his head.
-He barely misses and the two men begin to fight.
+Man A eventually gets angry and quiets Man B down by throwing a beer mug at his head.
+He barely misses, and the two men begin to fight.
 Man A could be charged with assault for throwing the mug, even though he did not successfully injure Man B.

 Comparing Assault and Battery

 Assault involves attempting to use force against another person.
-Individuals who successfully use force or violence are committing battery, which is a different criminal charge in California.
+Individuals who successfully use force or violence commit battery, a different criminal charge in California.
 Assault and battery may be charged together in the state of California.

-Additionally, individuals may face a number of different battery charges, depending on their exact situation.
-Possible charges for battery include:
+Additionally, individuals may face several different battery charges, depending on their exact situation.
+Possible battery charges include:

 - California Penal Code Section 242: Battery

 - California Penal Code Section 243(b) PC and 243(c)(2): Battery On A Peace Or Police Officer

 - California Penal Code Section 243(d): Battery Causing Serious Bodily Injury